ahanagemini/QuadRoad/README.md

 # Road Segmentation using Multi-modal Data and MUlti-class Ground truth
 Project for using aerial images, Lidar data, multi-spectral images to perform segemntation of paved roads by using binary and multi-class ground truth.
 Four different models are trained and then the softmax values for each pixel are combined used weighted averaging.
-The weights are computed using differential evolution to optimize the global intersection over union by using th evalidation data. <br />
+The weights are computed using differential evolution to optimize the global intersection over union by using th evalidation data.
 The paper is under review for KES conference. <br/>

 <b>Project Information: </b> <br />